+3.2 Member’s Portion of Customer’s Firm Slice Amount

+By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall update the tables below with each Member’s portion of the «Customer Name»’s Firm Slice Amount calculated pursuant to section 5.4 of this Agreement.

 Drafter’s Note: Replicate the table in section 3.2(1) below and add a new table for each JOE Member with a sequential number.
 E.g. 3.2(1), 3.2(2), 3.2(3) etc.

-3.2(1) «JOE Member Name»’s Member Slice Percentage
+3.2(1) «JOE Member Name»’s Portion of Customer’s Firm Slice Amount